dhavalpur0hit/monkey-wiki/Enabling-Monkey-Island-Password-Protection.md

+# Monkey Island authentication
+By default, the Monkey Island doesn't require any form of authentication.

+If you enable it, accessing the Monkey Island UI will redirect you to a login screen where you'll have to enter your username and password.

+To enable it, follow the following instructions.

 # Setting up authentication
-By default, the Monkey Island doesn't require any form of authentication.
-To enable it, follow the following instructions:

 ### 1. Modify the server_config.json file

 Modify the file `/monkey/monkey_island/cc/server_config.json` to be of the following format: